ChunmingZhangUW/Robust_penalized_BD_high_dim_GLM/README.md

 ============== Readme description for Matlab codes =============================

-This is the readme description for producing results (tables, figures) related to the overdispersed Poisson responses in simulation studies in the paper "Robust estimation in regression and classification methods for large dimensional data".
+This is the readme description for producing results (tables, figures) related to the overdispersed Poisson responses in simulation studies in the paper "Robust estimation in regression and classification methods for large dimensional data" by Chunming Zhang, Lixing Zhu, and Yanbo Shen (Machine Learning, 2023, to appear, at https://link.springer.com/article/10.1007/s10994-023-06349-2).
-Matlab codes for all other tables and figures can be similarly and manually adjusted.
+Matlab codes for all other tables and figures can be adjusted manually in a similar manner.

 All Matlab codes are located in the same directory.

 To implement the computation:

-(1) run the Matlab main code: "demo_quasi_like.m".
+(1) Run the Matlab main code: "demo_quasi_like.m".

-(2) This main code calls for other Matlab functions listed below:
+(2) This main code calls other Matlab functions listed below:

 GLM_BD_CD_penalized_parameter_estimate.m
 GLM_BD_CD_penalized_parameter_estimate_SCAD.m